Livingdead1989/livingdead1989.github.io/_posts/2021-06-28-tp-link-omada-enterprise-deployment.md

 ![omada-apple-5](/assets/images/posts/omada-apple-5.png)

+##### Apple DEP and Profile Manager

+To ease Apple's DEP onboarding, I will be using Apple Configurator 2 to load a temporary Wi-Fi and restore the device, this will cause the iPad to automatically enrol to our DEP and Profile Manager server.

+On our Profile Manager server, I have configured a device group which applies the same RADIUS Wi-Fi as above.

+The end result is one that allows us to quickly and very easily restore any Apple iPad with automatic restore of Student Wi-Fi to a hidden SSID authenticated against Windows NPS (RADIUS).

 ### NPS Accounting

 I have configure NPS accounting which keeps a log of the selected requests, status and failures.
 In this demonstration I am logging to a text file on our RADIUS server.